This is a revised and expanded version of an attempt I made in February 2011 to try and encapsulate my main musical tastes in just 10 albums.

-My early love of evocative film music continues to this day with Barry, alongside the likes of Angelo Badalementi, Bernard Herrmann (Vertigo being a particular favourite), John Murphy, Jon Brion and Cliff Martinez still appearing regularly on my playlists.
+My early love of evocative film music continues to this day with Barry, alongside the likes of Angelo Badalementi, Bernard Herrmann, John Murphy, Ennio Morricone, Jon Brion and Cliff Martinez appearing regularly on my playlists.
 Barry’s influence can also be heard in other subsequent personal favourites (Billy Mackenzie, Portishead and Radiohead, for example).

 2. 10cc – The Original Soundtrack (1975)

 One bout of irrational pre-teen begging later and along with the Angel Delight, Golden Wonder and Smash, the goddamn album was mine.